futureshocked/ESP32-For-Busy-People-1/README.md

 # ESP32 For Busy People – Course Repository

-Welcome to the **[ESP32 For Busy People](https://techexplorations.com/so/esp32fbpev/){:target="_blank"}** course repository!
+Welcome to the **<a href="https://techexplorations.com/so/esp32fbpev/" target="_blank">ESP32 For Busy People</a>** course repository!
 This repository contains all the code and resources you need to get started with ESP32 development, organized for clarity and ease of use.

 ## Repository Structure